-Human beings give undo importance to the the question: What do you do?
+Human beings give undo importance to the question: What do you do?
 Americans, especially, seem fixated on the question.
 As a Cancer-ruled nation (the zodiac sign, not the disease), how we make money, consume and survive fascinates everyone.
 Nothing wrong with fascination, except for how mechanical the question eventually becomes.

 The inquisitiveness with ‘what you do?’ is amplified in a bustling gathering like a party, where there might be lots of unfamiliar folks milling about the watering hole.
 The animal in us wants to feel secure, so an answer to the vocation question telegraphs relief, helps us orient and relax.
 “I’m a clerk.
 Oh, and you’re a nurse.
 Cool.”
 Our cards are on the table.
 As if our job comprises the entirety of what we’re about as a person.
 In the early 70s, counterculture party peeps, still high on the dawning Aquarian Age, devised a much more interesting question: “What sign are you?”
 I miss that question, and I’m all for restoring the quirkiness of that social strategy.

 There’s a mysterious, occult association with astrology which mirrors, in some ways, the powerful buzz of sexuality.
-Too, there’s a New Age assumption about stargazers.
-It’s similar to announcing to someone that I’m, say, a Presbyterian, or (worse) that I collect quartz crystals and Enya CDs.
+Too, there’s a goofy New Age assumption about stargazers.
+It’s similar to announcing to someone that I’m, say, a Presbyterian, or (worse) that I collect quartz crystals and old Enya CDs.
 And then finally, a political moment is evoked too, because immediately the person I am talking to must analyze the situation and take a quick vote on how she is going to react and spend the next five or ten minutes.
 Similar to when someone tells you she’s a Born Again Christian — you figure if you stay put past that disclosure you’re doomed.
-Some people don’t ‘believe’ in astrology’ and find the subject doltish.
+Some people don’t ‘believe’ in astrology’ and find the subject wanting.
 But, to be honest, they’re the exception.

 Oracles, the great and minor ones, through the story of time, are always connected with the mythological.
 The same as astrology and its hidden origins.
 A horoscope, as astrologer Wendy Ashley notes, is the “map of a myth,” and the astrologer’s job is to uncover which myth is most fitting their client’s chart.
-“The word ‘myth’ is related to the word ‘mouth’ and mirrors myth as a ‘story.'”
+“The word ‘myth’ is related to the word ‘mouth’ and mirrors myth as a particular ‘story.'”

 It’s been said that God created humankind because She enjoys stories.
 I’d agree.
 The author Robert McKee responds when he says: “Stories are equipment for living.”
 And then I’d add that God created the art of astrology for men and women to make sense of their world, inner and outer, by studying the syntax of the universe — God’s grandest story yet.

 I always think of the ‘O’ in the word “oracle” as an open mouth.
-In the beginning was the word.
+In the beginning, was the word.
 The word being that oracular link between heaven and earth.